Evidence Based Intervention & Policy Evaluation Master's Programmes

 Research methods taught via classes, seminars and workshops: - Evaluation methods - Quantitative methods - Qualitative methods - Systematic reviews |

-Examined through five assignments |
+Examined through three assignments |

-Examined through five assignments |
+Examined through three assignments |

-Pathways:Â Evidence-Based Social Intervention or Policy Evaluation taught via a series of lectures and classes. |
+Streams:Â Evidence-Based Social Intervention or Policy Evaluation taught via a series of lectures and classes. |

 Examined through a written exam and/or assessment |